ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### DEM Name

-The **DEM name** parameter selects the DEM to use for RTC processing.
+The **dem_name** parameter selects the DEM to use for RTC processing.
 By default, we use the [Copernicus Global 30-m DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, but allow users to select ASF's legacy DEMs (a combination of NED and SRTM) if desired.

 We recommend using the Copernicus DEM, which has more extensive and consistent coverage and more recent measurements.
 The main reason to select the legacy option is if a user already has a time series of products generated with the legacy DEM and wants to process new acquisitions using the same DEM.
 Refer to the [Digital Elevation Models](#digital-elevation-models "Jump to DEM section in document") section for more information.

 #### DEM Matching

-The **DEM matching** option allows users to either try to coregister the SAR image to the DEM file, or simply use the Sentinel-1 orbit files for geocoding the RTC products.
+The **dem_matching** option allows users to either try to coregister the SAR image to the DEM file, or simply use the Sentinel-1 orbit files for geocoding the RTC products.

 The process of terrain corrected geocoding includes 4 steps:
 1. Calculate the initial lookup table and simulated image with the image processing parameters and DEM.